Jason Vieaux, Guitar

 Dan Visconti: Devil’s Strum

-Robert Beaser: He’s Gone Away from Mountain Songs
+Robert Beaser: Barbara Allen and The House Carpenter from Mountain Songs

 Bartók: Romanian Folk Dances